datacarpentry/python-socialsci/_episodes/08-Extracting row and columns.md

 print(df_SN7577.Q1)
 ~~~

 If we are interested in more than one column, the 2nd method above cannot be used.
 However in the first, although we used a string with the value of 'Q1' we could also have provided a list (of strings).
-Remember that lists are encliosed in '[]'
+Remember that lists are enclosed in '[]'

 ~~~
 print(df_SN7577[['Q1', 'Q2', 'Q3']])